comprna/CHEUI/README.md

 ## Preprocessing

+CHEUI starting point is a Nanopolish output file (https://nanopolish.readthedocs.io/en/latest/).
-A sorted and indexed bamfile with samtools is needed to run Nanopolish (https://nanopolish.readthedocs.io/en/latest/).
+First, a sorted and indexed bamfile with samtools is needed to run Nanopolish.
 We provide an example of how to run Nanopolish with the right flags:

 ```